News from the Department (2016)

 - Alum Dheeraj Pasham (Ph.D.
 '14) is one of 13 people selected for an Einstein Fellowship, one of the most prestigious postdoc fellowship programs in astronomy.
 Dr. Pasham receives full support for 3 years to work at an institute of his choosing.
 He will be based at MIT, where he plans to apply and extend his expertise in time series analysis to (1) identify and weigh intermediate-mass black holes, and (2) address the many open questions concerning the tidal disruption of stars by supermassive and intermediate-mass black holes.

-- Our very own Cole Miller has published a Nature News and Views article summarizing the LIGO gravitational wave detection.
+- Our very own Cole Miller has published a Nature News and Views article Dawn of a new astronomy summarizing the LIGO gravitational wave detection.
 See how else UMD Astronomy ties into this incredible discovery from our story earlier this month.

 - Graduate student Amy Steele was interviewed for the blog Astronomy in color.
 In the interview she discusses earning an honorable mention for the 2016 Chambliss Prize and her experiences in the astronomy world.
 For the full interview and article, click here.